| Internet-Draft | Mission Harness | August 2026 |

 A queued work item under a Mission MUST carry the Mission binding of Section 6.
 Before dispatching it, the harness MUST run the resume check of Section 7.¶

 Retries do not inherit authority from the prior attempt.
-A retry MUST be treated as a new continuation point and MUST re-check Mission state unless the retry occurs within an unexpired status lease whose use is allowed for that action class.¶
+A retry MUST be treated as a new continuation point.
+It MUST re-check Mission state unless the retry occurs within an unexpired status lease whose use is allowed for that action class.¶

 When Mission state is not active, the harness MUST suppress queued